Lung Cancer Screening

 Advanced technology: UCLA Health lung specialists use low-dose computed tomography (LDCT) scanning, the gold standard for early detection of lung cancer.
 LDCT creates detailed images of the lungs with significantly less radiation than a chest X-ray.
 Through clinical trials, UCLA Health helped establish LDCT scanning as the best way to screen for lung cancer.

-Precise diagnosis: Detecting cancer early allows us to destroy cancer when it’s most treatable.
+Precise diagnosis: An early diagnosis of lung cancer allows us to destroy cancer when it’s most treatable.
 If your screening suggests lung cancer, we use advanced testing and procedures to learn about the specific type of cancer and understand its genetic makeup.
 This approach, called precision medicine, allows us to offer more effective treatments.
 Learn more about precision medicine at UCLA Health.

 Screening close to home: We offer LDCT studies at many of the UCLA Health imaging and interventional centers across Southern California.
 Our goal is to improve access to lifesaving lung cancer screenings and make care more convenient for you.

 UCLA Health lung cancer screening experts specialize in detecting, evaluating and diagnosing lung cancer.
 You can trust your care team to provide world-class screening services and follow-up care.
 We offer:

 We focus on finding lung cancer at its earliest stages.
 Our pulmonary and thoracic physicians use the latest imaging techniques to detect lung abnormalities in patients who are at risk for developing lung cancer.
 This thorough screening for lung cancer process enables us to deliver a diagnosis as early as possible so treatments will be more effective.

 We bring together pulmonologists (lung physicians), radiologists (imaging specialists) and thoracic surgeons, who focus only on the chest and lungs.
 Our experienced multispecialty team offers: